-- View Cambridge Water's website with advice on ways to save water in the home, in the garden and their free water saving gadgets.
+- View Cambridge Water’s website with advice on ways to save water at home and in the garden and their free water saving gadgets.

 - Grow your own fruit and vegetables at home or get on the waiting list for an allotment.

-Compost your food and garden waste to turn it into nutrient-rich compost you can use in your garden.
-Collect a kitchen caddy for collecting food waste to put into your green bin or compost heap and find out about how you can buy a compost bin or get free soil conditioner.
+- Compost your food and garden waste to turn it into nutrient-rich compost you can use in your garden.
+Collect food waste in a kitchen caddy to put it into your green bin or compost heap and find out about how you can buy a compost bin or get free soil conditioner.

 - Request an additional blue bin for excess recycling.

-Our 'Greening your home' brooklet will provide you with the information you need to make your home and lifestyle greener:
+Our ‘Greening your home’ booklet will provide you with the information you need to make your home and lifestyle greener.